hannoverz/hannoverz/README.md

-- 🌱 I’m currently learning python and java
+- 🌱 I’m currently learning python and sql
 - 📫 How to reach me: dev.hannover@gmail.com